PaulKinlan/paul.kinlan.me/content/en/2011-06-22-window-name.markdown

 enough because Base64 encoding can only use certain characters.
 Base64 will also likely include an == at the end, which is not an allowed character.</p>

-<p>However, IE doesn&rsquo;t include a btoa and atob function for managing base64, so
+<p>However, IE doesn't include a btoa and atob function for managing base64, so
 you will also need to <a href="http://www.stringify.com/static/js/base64.js">find a library to use</a>.</p>

 <p>To encode the data I used the following:</p>